 A security is covered if it was acquired on or after the IRS effective date (see below).
 For covered securities, Form 1099-B must include the adjusted cost basis and acquisition date of each security that is sold and indicate whether any resulting gain or loss is long-term or short-term.
-Acquisitions before the effective date are considered noncovered.
-Cost basis for noncovered securities may be displayed for informational purposes only and will not be reported to the IRS.
+Acquisitions before the effective date are considered non-covered.
+Cost basis for non-covered securities may be displayed for informational purposes only and will not be reported to the IRS.

-SECURITY TYPE (Specified Securities) COVERED NONCOVERED Equities Acquired on or after Acquired prior to January 1, 2011 January 1, 2011 Mutual Funds, Dividend Reinvestment Plans (DRPs) Acquired on or after Acquired prior to January 1, 2012 January 1, 2012 Basic Debt Instruments (certain fixed rate/fixed term Acquired on or after Acquired prior to bonds), Certain Options, 1256 Contracts January 1, 2014 January 1, 2014 Complex Debt Instruments (e.g. variable rate bonds, Acquired on or after Acquired prior to foreign debt, etc.) January 1, 2016 January 1, 2016
+SECURITY TYPE (Specified Securities) COVERED NON-COVERED Equities Acquired on or after January 1, 2011 Acquired prior to January 1, 2011 Mutual Funds, Dividend Reinvestment Plans (DRPs) Acquired on or after January 1, 2012 Acquired prior to January 1, 2012 Basic Debt Instruments (certain fixed rate/fixed term bonds), Certain Options, 1256 Contracts Acquired on or after January 1, 2014 Acquired prior to January 1, 2014 Complex Debt Instruments (e.g. variable rate bonds, foreign debt, etc.) Acquired on or after January 1, 2016 Acquired prior to January 1, 2016

-Form 1099-INT - On Form 1099-INT there are new reporting requirements for bond premium on tax-exempt bonds.
-Box 13 was added to Form 1099-INT to report bond premium on tax-exempt bonds with all later boxes renumbered to accommodate this new Box 13
+Form 1099-INT On Form 1099-INT there are new reporting requirements for bond premium on treasury obligations.
+Box 12 was added to Form 1099-INT to report bond premium on treasury obligations with all later boxes renumbered to accommodate this new Box 12.